 Picking my top five experiences in Madeira was really hard!
 After only four whole days of exploring this gorgeous Portuguese island I had so many amazing moments it’s almost impossible to select the best ones.
 But I wanted to give you a list of things you absolutely can’t miss while going to Madeira, so here it goes. 🙂

 P. S.: Read also how I got to know Madeira wine at Blandy’s Wine Lodge and Guide to all the tastes of Madeira.
-Blog posts about all the places I visited and what to see in Funchal coming soon.
+There is also blog posts about all the places I visited in Madeira.

 Swimming in natural lava pools

 How does this sound?
 Natural swimming pools made of volcanic rocks and filled with fresh sea water which flows in to the pools naturally.
 You can have this experience in Porto Moniz, which is definitely a must see village in Madeira.
 There are two sets of natural lava pools, I choose the western one and enjoyed Atlantic Ocean in March.
 Ok I admit, it took some courage to get into quite cold water but it was definitely worth it.
 Especially overlooking huge sea waves and whole village of Porto Moniz at the end of the infinity pool.